-The preparation to combat the sinister characters threatening our information security increases more than expected each year.
-On the other hand, the expectation and wish seems to be – what lack of a robust resolution and visible absence of diligent efforts to implement preventive measures haven’t been able to achieve – would be duly covered up by incremental budget boosting.
-While information security for states has ‘gone fishin,’ software companies providing accounting, payroll and payment systems services to businesses in more than a score of countries are getting hit by hacks.
+Information security spending on the preparation to combat the sinister characters threatening our information increases more than expected each year.
+But is it enough?
+The expectation is clear, but the application lacks a a robust resolution.
+Visible absence of diligent efforts to implement preventive measures would be duly covered up by incremental budget boosting.
+While information security spending by governments is more than lacking, software companies providing accounting, payroll and payment systems services to businesses in more than a score of countries are getting hit by hacks.

-Market research firm Gartner’s recent report forecasts that the current year global spending on information security products and services will reach $81.6 billion, an increase of 7.9 percent over the past year.
-The 2015 spend of $75.4 billion was itself a growth of 4.7 percent over the previous year.
+World leader in market research, Gartner, forecasts that the current year information security spending globally on products and services will reach $81.6 billion, an increase of 7.9 percent over the past year.
+The 2015 spending of $75.4 billion was a growth of 4.7 percent over the previous year.
 While the past year report estimated the information security market to advance at a CAGR of 7.4 percent through 2019, the latest report anticipates the highest growth to come from security testing, IT outsourcing and data loss prevention (DLP), until the end of 2020.

 Secondly, managing and securing sensitive data with a comprehensive defense infrastructure has been poorly lacking.
 For example, security spending as far as DLP is concerned has yet to pick up.
 According to the Gartner’s report cited above only 50 percent of organizations today implement at least one form of integrated DLP.
 This is expected to increase to 90 percent by 2018.
 By inference, 10 percent of organizations would still be sitting ducks two years down the line against the evolved attack mechanisms of advanced criminals.